cgiff9/automata/dfa/README.md

 INPUT STRING FILE FORMAT
 ------------------------------
-If an input string file is used, ie.:
-    '-f input_test_string.txt'
-then it may contain an uninterrupted string of '0's and '1's.
+If an input string file is used, then it may contain an uninterrupted string of '0's and '1's.
 For example, the input file  called  "input_test_string.txt" looks like this:

 ```
 111010000101010100010101111100000001010111